terhuang/Wall-B-cohort02/README.md

 1. A guest may create a wall with a name, description, and author - DONE
 2. A guest may see a list of all walls by name - DONE
 3. A guest may click on a walls to see its description
-4. A guest may add a message to a wall
+4. A guest may destroy a wall; but only when they provide the correct author name
-5. A guest may see all the messages on a wall
+5. A guest may update a wall with a new title, description; but only when they provide the correct author name

 Not sure how to make this happen?
 The wiki should
 [get you started](https://github.com/codeunion/wall-b/wiki/home)!

 ## STREEEEETTTCCCCHHH goals (For the over-achievers out there)

+* A guest may "like" a wall
+* A guest may see the number of likes a wall has had
+* A guest may add a message to the wall
+* A guest may "like" a message on the wall
 * A guest may use a shared secret to [encrypt][encryption-and-decryption] a message on a wall.
 * A guest may use a shared secret to [decrypt][encryption-and-decryption]
-* A guest may "like" a message
-* A guest may tag a wall
-* A guest may list only walls with a tag

 ## Core Concepts
 1. Grouping [data][data] into your own [datatypes][datatypes] that represent